We Stop Unwanted Calls and Debt Collector Harassment.

 The BBB has given ResidentCollect a rating of F. In the past three years, the BBB has closed 112 complaints against ResidentCollect, with 43 closed in the past twelve months.Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 47 complaints against ResidentCollect.
 Justia lists at least 3cases of civil litigation naming ResidentCollect as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ResidentCollect would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgment.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases